tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-there-is-never-time-for-part-1.md

 ## Next – Part 2

 We can't keep waiting for a CPU to fry from a failed fan, a 3AM outage from a full disk drive, or for database to corrupt before we find out no one has been switching out the tapes.
-Get your training and developmental tasks started, the next article is going to bring another gap…and another challenge.
+Get your training and developmental tasks started, the next article is going to bring another gap...and another challenge.

 Miss an article in the series?

-There Is Never Time For … _Part 1: Training and Development_
+There Is Never Time For ... _Part 1: Training and Development_

-There Is Never Time For … [Part 2: Standard Processes][2]
+There Is Never Time For ...
+[Part 2: Standard Processes][2]

-There Is Never Time For … [Part 3: Process Improvement][3]
+There Is Never Time For ...
+[Part 3: Process Improvement][3]

  [1]: http://www.sqlpass.org/ "Visit the PASS website"
  [2]: /index.php/ITProfessionals/ITProcesses/there-is-never-time-for-part-2